 A powerful little exercise: Declutter and re-organise your handbag

-This little decluttering project will help you get a better understanding of the decluttering process in general.
+This little project will help you get a better understanding of the simply organising process in general.

 You will directly experience how the 3 steps of any decluttering/organising project work together to create positive results: More space and clarity and lightness.
 And positive feelings about yourself.

 Choose a ‘space’ that you use regularly, a personal ‘container’ like your purse/handbag, your backpack or briefcase (We’ll call it ‘your bag’ here.)

 The condition of your chosen bag can be seen as a reflection of who you are and how you treat yourself.

 - If this space is cluttered and unorganised it sends the message to its owner (you!), ‘I am a bit messy/disorganised’.